• Skip to primary navigation

 • In a large mixing bowl with an electric mixer fitted with a paddle attachment, beat the butter, both sugars, and salt together on medium speed until smooth, about 3 minutes.
 Add the egg and beat for 1 minute.
 Add vanilla extract and beat for another minute.
 With the mixer off, add the flour mixture all at once.
 Mix on low speed until the dough comes together and the flour has disappeared.
 With a wooden spoon, mix in the chocolate chips.
 Transfer the dough to a plastic wrap and wrap into a disk.
 Chill in the fridge for at least 1 hour (or up to 3 days).

 • Scoop a heaping tablespoon of the dough onto one hand, and roll the dough into a ball.
 Put the dough on a large plate or small baking sheet lined with parchment paper.
-Chill the cookie doughs in the freezer uncover for 15 minutes or so.
+Chill the cookie doughs in the fridge uncover for 15 minutes or so.

 • Preheat the oven to 375˚F (190˚C).
 Arrange racks in lower and upper thirds of the oven.
 Line 2 baking sheets with parchment papers.